nationalarchives/design-system/src/styles/typography/index.md

 ## Blockquotes

 {{ example({ group: "styles", item: "typography", example: "blockquote", html: true, nunjucks: false, open: false, size: "s" }) }}

+## Chips

+Chips are small "tags" of information.
+They are used in the [supertitles of heading groups](#headings-with-supertitles) as well as in the top left of some [card components](/design-system/components/card/).

+The chip should be short, at most about 2–3 words or 12–15 characters.

+{{ example({ group: "styles", item: "typography", example: "chip", html: true, nunjucks: false, open: false, size: "xxs" }) }}

+By default, the chip is a contrasting colour to the text, usually inverted.
+It is controlled by the accent colour of the page.

+You can use a plain style chip to avoid too much contrast in visually complex pages.

+{{ example({ group: "styles", item: "typography", example: "chip-plain", html: true, nunjucks: false, open: false, size: "xxs" }) }}

+Chips can be presented in a list format with a [chip list](/design-system/styles/lists/#chip-lists).